Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 					return 301 https://www.videolistings.ai$request_uri;
 				}
 				```
-			1. Comment out https scheme rewrite at the other block
+			1. Comment out https scheme rewrite at the other block (You'll make it active again after installing SSL in the future, but at the moment this will fix the loop problem)
 			```
 			#if ($scheme != "https") {
 			#  rewrite ^ https://$host$request_uri permanent;